nih-cfde/usecases/use-cases/browse-and-filter.md

 #### Access CFDE portal

--   The portal will support GUI web access to end users
+-   The portal will support GUI web access to end users or ?
--   The portal
+-   Use eRA Commons ID to access the CFDE portal to generate a user interface with access to public Common Fund metadata

 #### Search/filter data by anatomical site

--   The portal shall support the selection of a CF Program of interest.
+-   The portal shall support the selection of an anatomical term of interest. or ?
+-   Use a list of phenotype concepts and the CFDE portal to search metadata and generate a subset of dataset identifiers for multiple CF Programs that matches researcher interests

 #### Search/filter data by data type

 -   The C2M2 model shall support information relating datatypes to CF programs
--   The catalog shall store information relating datatypes to CF programs
+-   The catalog shall store information relating datatypes to CF programs or ?
+-   Use a list of datatype concepts and the CFDE portal to search metadata and generate a list of dataset identifiers for multiple CF Programs.

 #### Visualize a table of all datasets that match query, by CF Program

 -   The catalog shall store information relating datasets to CF programs
 -   The C2M2 model shall support information relating datasets to CF programs
 -   The portal will render tables to display filtered data

+or ?

+-   Use an interactive graphical display (e.g. table and plots) to report on matching queries and their metadata.

 #### Share table with collaborator